jimCresswell/general-JS-test-automation-demo/README.md

 ## Project structure
  * [Provider](provider)
-   * Express CRUD app in front of a data model and "database"
+   * Express based CRUD app in front of a data model and in-memory data store.
  * [Consumer](consumer)
-   * Express web-app with mostly (entirely?) server-side service logic, talking to the provider service to get/store data.
+   * Express server-side web-app, talking to the provider service to get/store data.
 Also gets data from the Wikipedia REST API (for the extended plant data summaries).

-## Notes on development/test approach
-  * Provider and Consumer.
-    * BDD unit tests that work as living engineering documentation, to complement the JSDocs.
-(Investigate linking to the two, as well as markdown files).
-    * Consumer driven contract testing, with pacts created by unit testing the consumer's network interaction code, then verified by the provider, with that verification status published.
-  * Provider
-    * API driven development for the network interactions using Supertest.
-This precedes consumer driven contract testing (CDCT), most APIs undergo some development before they have consumers.
-This may be entirely replaced by CDCT, or continue to function as an e2e sanity test.
-  * Consumer
-    * E2E test through UI with fake network interactions, see [consumer/e2e_test/README.md][consumer/e2e_test/README.md].
-    * BDD unit tests of any client-side JavaScript.
-  * Whole System
-    * Cucumber + WebDriver tests for key user journeys only.

 ## To Do
   * Create the most basic implementation of the provider service possible.
 DONE.
   * Create the skeleton for the consumer service.
 DONE.
     * Server-side data interactions with the provider.
 DONE.
     * Server-side rendering of UI.
 Unit tests.
 Integration tests as required.
 DONE.
   * Create consumer driven contract tests between consumer and provider.
+DONE.
-    * Consumer tests
+    * Consumer tests DONE.
     * Publish the pacts.
+DONE.
     * Run them against the provider.
+DONE.
+    * Publish the verification results.
+DONE.
   * Add UI section on which species of pollinator are supported.
 Two columns, left plant, right pollinator, inset the image with flow around text.
 Reuse Wikipedia API code.
-  * E2E tests for the system as a whole, using CucumberJS and a WebDriver implementation to execute user-level specifications through user-like actions.
+  * E2E tests for the system as a whole, using Cucumber JS and a WebDriver implementation to execute user-level specifications through user-like actions.
-  * Add some client-side JavaScript and provide in-browser tests.
+  * Add some client-side JavaScript and provide in-browser tests (?).
   * Note in README that this is a full functional testing demo for a JS app rather than just a CDCT demo.